nystudio107/devmode/README.md

 * Clone the git repo with `git clone https://github.com/nystudio107/devmode.git`
 * In your terminal, type `cd devmode` then `cp cms/example.env cms/.env` to set up the `.env` file
-* Start up the site with `docker-compose up` (the first build will be somewhat lengthy)
+* Start up the site by typing `make dev` in terminal in the project's root directory (the first build will be somewhat lengthy)
 * Navigate to `http://localhost:8000` to use the site

 The `webpack-dev-server` for Hot Module Replacement (HMR) serving of static resources runs off of `http://localhost:8080`

 🎉 You're now up and running Nginx, PHP, Postgres, Redis, xdebug, & ffmpeg without having to do any devops!

-The first time you do `docker-compose up` it will be slow, because it has to build all of the Docker images.
+The first time you do `make dev` it will be slow, because it has to build all of the Docker images.

-Subsequent `docker-compose up` commands will be much faster, but still a little slow because we intentionally do a `composer install` and an `npm install` each time, to keep our dependencies in sync.
+Subsequent `make dev` commands will be much faster, but still a little slow because we intentionally do a `composer install` and an `npm install` each time, to keep our dependencies in sync.

 Wait until you see the following to indicate that the PHP container is ready: